 11. Wander the Ringve Music Museum & Botanical Garden

 Located in Trondheim, this unassuming museum has an awesome collection of unique musical instruments from all around the world (there are over 2,000 in the collection).
 The museum is in the botanical gardens so there are 32 acres of plants and trees to see as you stroll around.
 The museum also has rotating exhibits from time to time so check the website to see if anything is on during your visit.
-Admission is 150 NOK and children under 15 enter free.
+Admission is 140 NOK and children under 15 enter free.
+Closed Mondays.

 12. Visit the Norwegian Folk Museum